Perchoerus

 Perchoerus is an extinct genus of suine from the Eocene and Oligocene of North America.
 Three species are known.
 While often considered to be a peccary, other studies have recovered it to be a basal suine outside of either peccaries or Suidae.

+Description.

 The oldest known species of Perchoerus is P. minor, which was only the size of a house cat.
 It is known from skull and tooth material.

 The later P. nanus of the Orellan grew larger and is known from a skull and lower jaw.
 The latest and largest species was P. probus of the Oligocene (32-30 mya).
 It was much larger (about as big as living peccaries) and known from more remains than the other species.
+The molars of Perchoerus are quadrituberculate and lack any of the accessory cuspules present in modern peccaries.
+The feet bore 4 functional digits and had free metacarpals.
+The bones in the forearm were separate.

+Palaeoecology

+Low δ13C values from the teeth of P. probus suggest that it was an inhabitant of dense riparian habitats.